-Tutorial to learn how to adjust the shutter speed of the camera
+This is a tutorial to learn how to adjust the shutter speed of a camera

 What is shutter speed?

-The Shutter speed of the camera is the measurement of time the shutter stays open to let light into the camera.
-Learning to effectively adjust shutter speed is a vital factor in order to become a true expert in photography.
+The shutter speed of a camera is the measurement of time that the shutter stays open in order to let light into the camera.
+Learning to effectively adjust shutter speed is a vital factor for becoming a true expert in photography.

 To make it simple, imagine that you are in a dark room with closed shutters.
-Then open them for a few seconds and close them.
+Open them for a few seconds, and then close them.
 You just took a picture!
 That’s exactly what your camera does when you press the shutter release.

-The shutter is, therefore, the mechanism that will open and close letting a certain amount of light pass into the camera.
+The shutter is, therefore, the mechanism that opens and closes, letting a certain amount of light pass into the camera.

 Photo edited in Lightroom.